TritonDataCenter/rfd/rfd/0163/README.md

 }
 ```

-Presumably we need a boolean `log`.
-Need schema migration to allow the new member `log (Boolean)` to be added.
-It would be desirable to follow up with somebody familiar with FWAPI and check if we need to add anything to the UFDS flavor of fwrules.
-Other than that, this would mean a moray version bump when adding the new member to the object.
-Apparently, there's not need for such field to be part of an index.
+A new boolean `log` will be added to indicate whether matching connection begin and reject events should be logged.
+Schema migration to allow the new `log (Boolean)` will be implemented.

 ### Firewaller Agent